grinnell-cs/csc151-images/pages/syllabus.md

 We encourage you to also preemptively come to any member of the course staff---the instructor, the course mentor, our Peer Education Coordinator---for help and guidance if you feel like you are falling behind.
 However, to be more clear about when you might be falling behind in the course, I will do my best to track the following _course breakpoints_ in your progress.
 In particular, when one of the following situations occurs, I will follow up with you as well as academic advising (via an academic alert) to check in.

-* You miss two or more days of classes in a row.
+* You miss two or more days of classes in a row (for any reason).
 * You have used all of your tokens.
 * You receive an I on a mini-project.
 * You do not turn in a revision for a mini-project graded as an R.